 Have groceries delivered.
 Consider ordering groceries online, or phoning or faxing in an order to a store that delivers.

-Try shopping at a farmer's market or outdoor stand if there's one near you.
+Try shopping at a farmer's market or outdoor stand.
 You might be better able to cope with food in the open air than in a store where smells are trapped inside.

 Buy in bulk.
 When you're feeling good, go shopping and buy several packages of food that will stay fresh so you don't have to go to the store as often.